alXKl/taxonomy-editor/readme.md

 While building the image, **pip** will be downgraded to **v 9.0.3** for a proper installation of **pybind11**.
 Otherwise **nmslib** won't be installed correctly on the image.

+**Note:** In the current **beta version** the application runs on a single image.
+Although this doesn't cause any issues on the functionality of the app, the persistence of the *History data* have to be realized with an additional volume in the next step.
+Also the default two word-embeddings will be build with read-volumes.

 ## 3. Requirements
 The editor comes with two own default word-embeddings, for german and english.
 The german